21 Blogging Myths You Should Know Before Starting a Blog

 7. Blogging Community People are Always Nice

 People tend to be mean when they find out ads and marketing on a blog.
-Since online people can be anonymous, but many people online always crosses the line and become rude.
+Since online people can be anonymous, but many people online always cross the line and become rude.

 8. Blog Posts Only Take a Few Minutes